ftessier/needs-report/needs-report/metrology-needs/industrial-material/D.05.3-sterilization-medical.md

 units are being sterilized by radiation processes.
 Almost all major producers of medical devices and numerous small companies use radiation sterilization in their device manufacturing processes.
-Although in the United States the Food and Drug Administration’s Center for Devices and Radiological Health does not prescribe a preferred means for attaining sterility, it does require that medical devices be made under current Good Manufacturing Practices (GMP) and in doing so requires a complete protocol of record keeping, traceability, written
+Although in the United States the Food and Drug Administration's Center for Devices and Radiological Health does not prescribe a preferred means for attaining sterility, it does require that medical devices be made under current Good Manufacturing Practices (GMP) and in doing so requires a complete protocol of record keeping, traceability, written